jamesadevine/pldi-artifact-evaluation/README.md

    - OPTIONAL: building Jacdac web site from sources
      - See https://github.com/microsoft/jacdac-docs
-     - We found too many issues in getting web site to run under Docker
+     - We found too many issues in getting the web site to run under Docker

 ## 3. Deploy and work with the "night light" example
    - The "night light" example uses the following hardware components: